hellicott/IntermediateCSharp/README.md

 ### Memory

-#### Value Types
+**Value Types**

-e.g. int, doubles, bools
+e.g. ints, doubles, bools

 The actual values get saved in the stack as they are fixed size.
-The stack is evaluated at compile.
+The stack is evaluated at compile time.

-#### Reference Types
+**Reference Types**

-e.g. string and complex data types
+e.g. strings, complex data types

 The actual value gets saved in the heap and a reference to that value is saved in the stack.
 This is because we don't know how large the object might be.
 The heap is evaluated at run time.

-#### Memory Allocation
+**Memory Allocation**

-In java all class/own data types are reference types.
+In java all user definied data types are reference types.
-In C# we have a choice over this.
-We can decide which is more relevant.
+In C# we have a choice over this - we can decide which is more relevant.
-For example a DateTime object simple stores a number.
+For example a `DateTime` object simple stores a number.
 This is more efficiently stored in the stack rather than as a reference type.
 In C# a `class` is saved as a reference type.
 A `struct` is stored as a value type.
-Mostly a class is what you want, however sometimes, like with a DateTime, a struct is more efficient.
+Mostly a `class` is what you want, however sometimes, like with a `DateTime`, a `struct` is more efficient.
-You can't use inheritance in a struct, however you can implement interfaces.
+You can't use inheritance in a `struct`, however you can implement interfaces.

+For a value type doing this will allocate the memory for that object:

 ```
 DateTime dt;
 ```

-For a value type doing this will allocate the memory for that object
+ This will both allocate the memory and call the constructor:
 ```
 DateTime dt = new DateTime()
 ```

-This will both allocate the memory and call the constructor
+For a reference type no memory is allocated when you do this:
 ```
 Thing t;
 ```

-For a reference type no memory is allocated when you do this.
+It's not until you use the `new` key word and call the constructor that memory is allocated:
 ```
 Thing 1 = new thing();
 ```
-It's not until you use the `new` key word and call the constructor that memory is allocated

 [[Back top of *Delegates, events and lambda expressions*]](#delegates-events-and-lambda-expressions)